South Sudan Program

 The conflict resulted in part from governance arrangements that do not adequately address, represent, and accommodate the needs of the diverse population of South Sudan.
 To overcome the crisis and achieve peace and stability in the future, the people of South Sudan need to build a “house of governance” that will help to realize effective conciliation of interests, enabling different groups in the country to work together on an ongoing basis.

 Since 2008, Conflict Dynamics has worked to support South Sudanese to try to build this accommodating “house of governance.”
-The program focused its work on the following five inter-linked areas:

-- Subnational level on governance & peacebuilding, convened in Jonglei State and focused on how governance reforms can support lasting peace (with a view to scaling-up to other conflict-affected areas, including the ‘Conflict Triangle’ of Unity, Warrap and Lakes States);
+Subnational level on governance & peacebuilding convened in Jonglei State and focused on how governance reforms can support lasting peace (with a view to scaling-up to other conflict-affected areas, including the ‘Conflict Triangle’ of Unity, Warrap and Lakes States);

-- Gender and political accommodation, supporting women so that their interests are fairly accommodated in political processes, as a precondition for effective peacebuilding;
+Supporting women so that their interests are fairly accommodated in political processes, as a precondition for effective peacebuilding;

-- Political and economic cooperation between Sudan and South Sudan, generated through bilateral dialogues, consultations, and diplomacy.
+Political and economic cooperation between Sudan and South Sudan generated through bilateral dialogues, consultations, and diplomacy.

 In conducting these activities, Conflict Dynamics has built strong relationships with government officials, parliamentarians, academics, and civil society leaders at the national level and in Jonglei State, as well as indigenous policy institutes and think tanks.